rarata/Cascade-Card-Game/README.md

-## Triangle-Card-Game
+## Cascade-Card-Game
-Unity implementation of the card game Triangle.
+Unity implementation of the card game Cascade.
 This is a card game invented by Ryan Arata that can be played by 2-4 players.
 Each player has a full deck of cards and fills out a triangle of cards starting with a pre-played top row.
-The player that plays the most cards by the time the Triangle is complete wins!
+The player that plays the most cards by the time the triangle is complete wins!

 ## Features
 v0.0 (MVP)
 Player versus 1 bot
 Only one bot difficulty level
 Single game, no matches
+Ability to start a new game when done

 ## Rules
 Objective: